balanced/balanced-docs/api/rev1/api/refunds.rst

-.. _refunds:

 Refunds
 =======

+A ``Refund`` resource represents a refund of a ``Debit`` transaction.

 Create a Refund
 ----------------

 Issues a refund for a debit.
-You can refund the full amount of the debit or you can issue a partial refund, where the amount is less than the charged amount.
+A refund can be for any amount is less or equal to the original debit amount.

 .. cssclass:: dl-horizontal dl-params